TanvirOnGH/firefox-config/readme.md

 ## Notable Mentions

-[schizofox](https://github.com/schizofox/schizofox) - Hardened Firefox flake for the delusional and the schizophrenics.
+- [schizofox](https://github.com/schizofox/schizofox) - Hardened Firefox flake for the delusional and the schizophrenics.
 You might find some interesting stuff there.

-[Betterfox](https://github.com/yokoffing/Betterfox) - Firefox user.js for speed, privacy, and security.
+- [Betterfox](https://github.com/yokoffing/Betterfox) - Firefox user.js for speed, privacy, and security.
 Your favorite browser, but better.

-[FirefoxCSS-Store](https://firefoxcss-store.github.io) - A collection site of Firefox userchrome themes.
+- [FirefoxCSS-Store](https://firefoxcss-store.github.io) - A collection site of Firefox userchrome themes.

-[r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS) - A subreddit dedicated to Firefox customization.
+- [r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS) - A subreddit dedicated to Firefox customization.

-[SearchFox](https://searchfox.org) - A source code indexing tool for Mozilla Firefox.
+- [SearchFox](https://searchfox.org) - A source code indexing tool for Mozilla Firefox.
 It indexes C++, Rust, and JavaScript code.
+- [ArkenFox GUI](https://arkenfox.github.io/gui) -  Site to help you explore the information from the [arkenfox user.js](https://github.com/arkenfox/user.js)